Software performance testing: Soak testing

-Soak testing, also known as endurance testing, is usually done to determine if the system can sustain the continuous expected load.
+Soak testing, also known as endurance testing or stability testing, is usually done to determine if the system can sustain the continuous expected load.
 During soak tests, memory utilization is monitored to detect potential leaks.
 Also important, but often overlooked is performance degradation, i.e. to ensure that the throughput and/or response times after some long period of sustained activity are as good as or better than at the beginning of the test.
 It essentially involves applying a significant load to a system for an extended, significant period of time.
 The goal is to discover how the system behaves under sustained use.